miteshbsjat/resume/rst_01/resume.rst

 --------------

 Arcesium.
 Principal Engineer (Core Infra Architect) (L6).
 Sep 2023 - Present
-    * Designing, implementing, and maintaining Linux-based infrastructure solutions, including server architectures, networking configurations, and storage systems.
+    * Infrastructure Cost Reduction by 210% by Designing, implementing, and maintaining Linux-based infrastructure solutions, including server architectures, networking configurations, and storage systems.
-    * Optimizing system performance and scalability by fine-tuning kernel parameters, configuring resource management tools, and implementing load balancing strategies.
     * Ensuring the security and compliance of Linux systems by implementing access controls, encryption mechanisms, intrusion detection systems, and regular security audits.
-    * Developing automation scripts and orchestrating workflows using tools like Ansible, Terraform, GitLab CI/CD and Kubernetes to streamline system provisioning, configuration management, and deployment processes.
+    * Developing automation scripts and orchestrating workflows using tools like Ansible, Terraform, GitLab CI/CD and Kubernetes to streamline system pr5ovisioning, configuration management, and deployment processes, leading to Organization-wide Developer Productivity improved by 3x.
 Stealth Startup.
 Co-Founder (Lx).
 Mar 2023 - Present
     * Consulting Clients on Cloud onboarding, migration from monolith to microservices.
     * Contributor to Open Source by creating several useful tools and libraries.